abdulbaqi/abdulbaqi.github.io/_posts/2018-02-22-peak-experience.md

 Similarly the word *Sweetness of faith* or in Arabic *Halawat al emaan* can be found in numerous hadiths.
 For example, narrated by Bukhari, Muslim and others through *Anas ibn Malik*, the Prophet said:

-> Whoever has three qualities, he has tasted the sweetness of faith: 1) When Allah and His messenger become more beloved to him than anyone else 2) when he starts to love another person for no reason except for the sake of Allah and 3) when he hates to return to disbelieve (and leave Islam) after he has been saved for it, as he hates to be thrown in fire.
+> Whoever has three qualities, he has tasted the sweetness of faith: 1) When Allah and His messenger become more beloved to him than anyone else 2) when he starts to love another person for no reason except for the sake of Allah and 3) when he hates to return to disbelieve (and leave Islam) after he has been saved from it, as he hates to be thrown in fire.

 The above evidences not only speaks about Factor X, it gives much more details on its nature and how to attain them.